-In connection with Mr. Goldner's promotion to President and Chief Executive Officer, the Company and Mr. Goldner entered into an Amended and Restated Employment Agreement (the "Agreement"), effective May 22, 2008.
+The Company and Mr. Goldner entered into an Amended and Restated Employment Agreement (the "Agreement"), effective March 26, 2010.

-Under the Agreement, Mr. Goldner agrees to serve as the Company's President and Chief Executive Officer.
-The Agreement has an initial three-year term expiring May 21, 2011.
-Thereafter the Agreement is automatically extended for additional one-year terms unless either the Company or Mr. Goldner provide notice of the intent not to renew at least 180 days prior to the expiration of the then current term
+Under the Agreement, Mr. Goldner agrees to serve as the Company's President and Chief Executive Officer through December 31, 2014.
+Thereafter the Agreement is automatically extended for additional one-year terms unless either the Company or Mr. Goldner provide notice of the intent not to renew at least 180 days prior to the expiration of the then current term.
+During the term, the Company agrees to nominate Mr. Goldner for election to the Company's Board of Directors.

-Pursuant to the Agreement, Mr. Goldner's annualized base salary for the remainder of fiscal 2008 was increased to \$1,000,000 and Mr. Goldner was eligible to receive a management incentive plan bonus based on a target of one hundred and twenty-five percent (125%) of his earned base salary for fiscal 2008.
-Beginning in 2009 and thereafter, Mr. Goldner's base salary and management incentive bonus award will be reviewed in accordance with the Company's compensation policies for senior executives and will be adjusted to the extent, if any, deemed appropriate by the Compensation Committee of the Company's Board of Directors.
+The Agreement reflects Mr. Goldner's current annualized base salary for the remainder of fiscal 2010 of \$1,200,000 and provides that Mr. Goldner is eligible to receive a management incentive plan bonus based on a target of one hundred and twenty-five percent (125%) of his earned base salary for fiscal 2010.
+Beginning in 2011 and thereafter, Mr. Goldner's base salary, management incentive bonus target and long-term incentive target will be reviewed in accordance with the Company's compensation policies for senior executives and will be adjusted to the extent, if any, deemed appropriate by the Compensation Committee of the Company's Board of Directors.